Custom Door FAQs & Guides

 Yes.
 Heckard’s Door will provide the correct hardware needed for your door project.
 We offer all types of door hardware, from basic to decorative and ornate.
 We carry Kwikset, Emtek and Baldwin.
 We offer hardware in every available finish including solid brass, stainless steel, chrome and oil rubbed bronze with all others also available.

 Yes.
 Heckard’s Door can handle any type of exterior or interior door project for your entire home.
-We will come replace just one interior or exterior door.
+We can replace just one interior or exterior door.
 We can also replace all of your interior and exterior doors regardless of the size of the home or number of doors.
 Heckard’s is equipped for anything that you could possible need when replacing the doors in your home.

 Yes.
 Heckard’s Door will take care of applying for and securing the proper permits needed for your project.
 No work will be done without an on-site permit if it is required.
 Heckard’s Door also handles scheduling the inspection(s) needed after the work is complete.